jonnylee-401-advanced-javascript/notes/README.md

 ## Commands for Adding Text
 1. We start by typing node .
-1. To save text one 1 of 2 commands can be used.
+1. To save text one of two commands can be used.
 ```
  -a or -add
 ```